adisaf/multunus-website/source/blog/2016-03-11-impact-mapping-for-mdm-product.html.markdown

 Once you’ve as many alternates identified, now it’s time for prioritising the same.
 Use the below questions for having discussions among the members:

-*What are the possible obstructions which can stop us before we start?
+* What are the possible obstructions which can stop us before we start?

-*Are there any high-value long-hanging impacts?
+* Are there any high-value long-hanging impacts?

-*What are the key assumptions to test?
+* What are the key assumptions to test?

-If it becomes harder to decide, use the techniques[dot-voting](http://martinfowler.com/bliki/DotVoting.html)or[virtual cash](https://www.scrumalliance.org/community/articles/2009/february/priority-markets)for making decisions.
+If it becomes harder to decide, use the techniques [dot-voting](http://martinfowler.com/bliki/DotVoting.html) or [virtual cash](https://www.scrumalliance.org/community/articles/2009/february/priority-markets) for making decisions.

 Usecolor codingto differentiate among different categories eg: red for obstructions and green for low-hanging fruits.